jaspreetsidhu/woofShare/README.md

 ## What Is WoofShare
   Woofshare connects people to dogs and dogs to people, and provides innovative solutions for dogs, dog lovers and dog owners.

-      Dog Lovers - WoofShare allows an individual to rent a dog, spend time with them, and return them.

-      Dog Owners - WoofShare Share A Dog program allows a dog owner to rent their dog to other dog lovers who spend time with them and love them when working or traveling.

-      Dog Shelters and Fosters- WoofShare Share A Dog program also allows dog shelters and fosters to rent dogs in their care to individuals to help exercise their dogs and provide human interaction with them.

-## What Is WoofShare
-  Woofshare connects people to dogs and dogs to people, and provides innovative solutions for dogs, dog lovers and dog owners.

      * Dog Lovers- WoofShare allows an individual to rent a dog, spend time with them, and return them.
      * Dog Owners (Future Feature)- WoofShare Share A Dog program allows a dog owner to rent their dog to other dog lovers who spend time with them and love them when working or traveling.
      * Dog Shelters and Fosters (Future Feature)- WoofShare Share A Dog program also allows dog shelters and fosters to rent dogs in their care to individuals to help exercise their dogs and provide human interaction with them.

 ## How WoofShare Works